isomerpages/moe-sls/_teacher-user-guide/Collaborate/Collaborate.md

 </summary>
 <ol>
 <li><p><strong>Can I share the URL to a particular Section (e.g. section B) with other teachers? </strong></p>
 <p> Yes, you are able to share the URL to a particular Section with other teachers.
-You can also add links to Sections within your Lesson.</p>
+You can also add links to Sections within your Module.</p>
-<p> If the Lesson is in My Drive, you will need to Share the Lesson with the other teacher before the teacher can access the Section URL.</p>
+<p> If the Module is in My Drive, you will need to Share the Module with the other teacher before the teacher can access the Section URL.</p>
-<p> If you are sharing a Section URL from a Lesson in MOE Library/Community Gallery, teachers will be able to access the Section via the Section URL.</p>
+<p> If you are sharing a Section URL from a Module in MOE Library/Community Gallery, teachers will be able to access the Section via the Section URL.</p>
 <p> Note: You cannot share a Section URL from MOE Library with students.
-The Section URL will redirect students to the cover page of the Lesson.</p>
+The Section URL will redirect students to the cover page of the Module.</p>
 </li>
 <li><p><strong>How can we modify the sharing permissions of the Google files for students?</strong></p>
 <p> These permissions will be automatically handled by SLS.</p>